sbansiwal/automated-acces-control/README.md

-To quickly give access to devs to the tools they need to do their jobs using `slack` as a tool
+To quickly give access to devs to the tools they need to do their jobs using `slack` as a tool.
+Test if lambda auto-deployments are successful.